lukamiletic95/papers/Ideal and restrictive.md

 	1. C node requests IP addresses of the validator set from a chosen FN node.
 	2. C node receives the requested IP addresses.
 	3. C node starts sending T to all the members of the validator set.
-	4. What if the size of some validator's Mempool exceeds size
+	4. What if the size of some validator's Mempool would exceed the m of a block?

-> It is assumed that there is a global constant ***M***, that denotes the number of transactions in a block.
+> It is assumed that there is a global constant ***M***, that denotes the number of transactions within a block.

 Therefore, Mempool of a particular *V* node can never exceed the size of *M*.
 If that were to happen, a *C* transaction might never be executed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NTkxMDI3MSwxNzI3NzY1NDE0LC01Nz
+eyJoaXN0b3J5IjpbLTYyMDg1MjYsMTcyNzc2NTQxNCwtNTc3MD
-cwMTkyODAsMzg4NTQyNjQyLDYxNzIzOTUzLC0xNzE5MzUzNTU3
+E5MjgwLDM4ODU0MjY0Miw2MTcyMzk1MywtMTcxOTM1MzU1Nyw4
-LDg0NDk0MDMwMSwtOTA4MzgzNzksLTkyODg2NjMzOV19
+NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzldfQ==
 -->